ratcht/ai-blog-generator/README.md

   * In WordPress, you must generate an Application Password This will be the password you input into the 'WordPress Password' field under /add/website
   * The username must be the username of an admin account to your wordpress site
-  * The website url must end with '/'

 To use Offline:
   Simply check the 'offline' checkbox and proceed normally